Palm Partnership Training ™ – Get Results You Can Use!

 So far in this series we have discussed important steps to prepare for training on the trail, including reading the horse to recognize his inner energy level and working with him to release it, preparing the rider through warm up and stretching exercises, and building safety and confidence out on the trail.

 Single File Trail Training…Set up a trail ride training scenario where you and your horse are among several horse/rider combinations in head-to-nose line.
 Start with your horse in the lead position for a short time, about 2-3 minutes.
 Then shift positions in the line-up so he is the second horse.
 Stay in this position for a short time, then move him back to the lead.
 Continue leading for another short interval, then shift to be the third in line.
 Hold here for a while, then take him back up to the second position.
-From second position, rotate into fourth position for another short segment, then back to third, and so on.
+From second position, rotate into fourth position for another short segment, then back to third position, and so on.

 Pairs Trail Training…Once you have practiced rotating him within a single file line, ask riders to pair up so they are riding two-abreast down the trail.
 Bring your horse to the lead position with another partner horse and rider.
 He should begin to relax.
 Stay in the lead position 2-3 minutes, then with your partner, rotate into the second position in line.
 Again, if he does not relax, move him anyway.
 Stay in the new position for 2-3 minutes, then rotate to different positions within the line.
 Continue changing positions throughout the ride.